Training neural networks with structured noise improves classification and generalization: Introduction

+Attractor neural networks, as associative memory devices, share numerous formal analogies with classifiers from statistical learning.
 An important notion in this context is \textit{overfitting}, namely when a model becomes too focused on the details of the specific training set, instead of understanding the broader structure highlighted by the data.
 In attractor neural networks, an overfitting model would translate into a system which is not able to associate corrupted versions of a concept to the concept itself.
-In this case one says that \textit{generalization} to unseen samples is lacking in the system.
-Generalization can be improved by means of regularization techniques.
-One class of techniques relies on injecting noise in the training process.
-Examples of these types of regularization are the drop-out \cite{labach_survey_2019, achille_information_2018, noh_regularizing_2017, drop} or data-augmentation procedures \cite{ shorten_survey_2019, zhao_maximum-entropy_2020}.
-The former consists in stochastically deactivating neurons across the network (or even only on the input layer) during training, the latter acts on the training data themselves, by performing transformations (e.g. translating, rotating, blurring) to increase the heterogeneity of the data-set.
+In this case, one says that \textit{generalization} to unseen samples is lacking in the system.
+Generalization can be improved by means of regularization techniques, such as injecting noise in the training process.
+Data-augmentation procedures \cite{ shorten_survey_2019, zhao_maximum-entropy_2020}, in particular, act on the training data themselves, by performing transformations (e.g. translating, rotating, blurring) to increase the heterogeneity of the data-set.
 Even if such procedures are practical and successful in the matter of deep networks, there are only few examples of theory-based criteria for choosing how to engineer noise to inject in the training process \cite{achille_information_2018, zhao_maximum-entropy_2020}.
-Our work considers a simple learning algorithm for attractor neural networks, employing noise-injection during training.
-We are interested in this type of networks for multiple reasons: they are suitable to be modeled through the tools of statistical mechanics; they constitute a simplified version of modern neural networks, and yet they present a resemblance with biological neuronal systems.
+Our work considers a simple learning algorithm for attractor neural networks that employs noise-injection during training.
 In the context of attractor neural networks, \textit{noise-injection} refers to a random alteration of the neuronal activity encoding the concepts to be learned.
-The objective of our study is twofold: to establish a theoretical criterion for generating the most effective noise to be utilized in training, thereby optimizing the performance of an associative memory model; to show that injecting a maximal amount of noise, subject to specific constraints, turns the learning process into an unsupervised procedure, which is faster and more biologically plausible. \\
+The objective of our study is twofold: establishing a theoretical criterion for generating the most effective noise to be utilized in training, thereby optimizing the performance of an associative memory model; showing that injecting a maximal amount of noise, subject to specific constraints, turns the learning process into an unsupervised procedure, which is faster and more biologically plausible.
+Specifically, we prove that when noise is maximal, our algorithm converges to Hebbian Unlearning, a well known unsupervised learning rule \cite{hopfield_unlearning_1983}. \\